zachmccabe/beijing/docs/how_the_book_got_made.md

 The Photographers Field Guide to Beijing is the first book I've written.
 It's not the first book I've helped produce, though.
 It's also not my first big, hairy project.

-Nevertheless, there were a few false summits that caught me by surprise.
+Nevertheless, there were a few false summits.
 I took some wrong turns.
 Again, I'd like to emphasize the importance of having a compass – you need to create a reader persona and learn to consult that document as part of your process.
 Mine is [here.](https://www.zachmccabe.com/beijing/bts_10_assumptions.html)

 1. Find your beta testers (beta readers?) as soon as you can.
 Treat their time with respect.
 This feedback is invaluable.
 2. Then, find a good editor.
 If you're including maps, illustrations and photos, pull in a photo editor or a designer, too.
 These eagle-eyed folks will catch mistakes and help you through the 11th-hour gales.